syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/axis.md

 **PrependInterval**

-When the value of [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.NumericalAxis~RangePadding.html) is [`PrependInterval`], axis range will be rounded and an interval of the axis will be added in the start as padding to the minimum and maximum values of the range.
+When the value of [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.NumericalAxis~RangePadding.html) is [`PrependInterval`], axis range will be rounded and an interval of the axis will be added in the start as padding to the minimum values of the range.

 {% highlight c# %}
 [C#]